 Visa Procedures in Los Angeles

 Welcome to the Visa Section of the Consulate General of Germany in Los Angeles.
-We are pleased that you want to visit Germany and maybe further Schengen States and we hope the information contained in this page will assist you in the preparation of your visa application.
+We are pleased that you want to visit Germany, and maybe other Schengen States.
+We hope the information and links provided below will assist you in the preparation of your visa application.

 For immigration/work purposes (type D visa, refered to as a National Visa): Biometric Visas will be issued and 10 finger scans will be collected.
 A biometric photograph must also be submitted by the person applying for the visa.

 For airport transit or for temporary visits to Germany and other Schengen States (type A or respectively type C visa, refered to as Schengen Visa): As of May 15, 2014, the visa sections at the German missions in the U.S. will begin collecting biometric data, that is, fingerprints, for Schengen visas as part of the Visa Information System (VIS).
 Please see the right-hand column for more information about the Visa Information System (VIS).

 Visa applicants must make an appointment and apply in person.

 Please click below to make an appointment online:

 We accept applications without an appointment only in emergency cases.
 Emergency treatment will only be granted in cases of serious emergencies such as: